-Required components for the Shaw - construction 1.
+Required components for the choin - construction 1.
 Bundled Credits: 4 "major" credits in the Construction listing (Gr.
 11 and/or Gr.
 12) 2 English credits (Gr.
 11 and Gr.
 12) 2 Math credits (Gr.
 11 and Gr.
-12) 1 Business or Science credit (Gr.
+12) 1 Business or Science credit or 1 additional major credit (Gr.
 11 or Gr.
 12) 2 Cooperative Education credits (Gr.
 11 or Gr.
-12) 2.
-Experiential Learning and Career Exploration - Planned activities that take place outside of the regular classroom which relate to the SHSM sector such as field trips, guest speakers, conferences, and job shadowing.
+12) 0 Firm with the coming and Occasion Front and the Discount of the Abolic allege and the consideration of the conside 2. relate to the SHSM sector such as field trips, guest speakers, conferences, and job shadowing.

 3. "Reach Ahead" Experiences - Opportunities that allow for students to relate to post-secondary pathways in apprenticeship, college, university, and the workplace.
-4. Sector Partner Contextualized Components and/or Innovation, Creativity, Entrepreneurship (ICE) Training.
+4 Sector Partner Contextualized Components and/or Innovation, Creativity, Entrepreneurship (ICE) Training ٠.
+Coston i aranon Contextualizad Componente anaron innovation, Croativity, Entropronoutsing (ICE) Iranning.
 5. Certification and Awareness Training - Earn sector recognized certifications and awareness training.
+2. 3.
+4. 5.
+"Reach Ahead" Experiences - Opportunities that allow for students to relate to post-secondary pathway apprenticeship, college, university, and the workplace.
+Sector Partner Contextualized Components and/or Innovation, Creativity, Entrepreneurship (ICE) Training.